PART 2.3 – The 6 pillars of your Business

 - Then go back and edit three of those into more tangible results with measurable, tangible and/or visible results in the client’s life as related to your work.

-Below you’ll find some great material I discovered while listening to the great Seth Godin “Marketing – You can’t be seen until you learn to see.”
+Below you’ll find some great material I discovered while listening to Seth Godin “Marketing – You can’t be seen until you learn to see.”

 Bernadette Jiwa works as a strategist and brand storyteller, helping entrepreneurs and business leaders from around the world to distill and capture the essence of their brands and ideas.